 Mili Leitner Cohen

-Mili leads content marketing for the Gcore AI product team.
-She helps define how AI products are positioned, launched, and communicated globally.
-With more than a decade of experience in content and growth strategy, she makes complex innovation understandable and engaging for real audiences.
+Mili leads strategic partnerships and product marketing for Gcore's AI portfolio.
+She shapes how AI products are positioned, partnered, and brought to market globally.
+With more than a decade of experience spanning content, growth, and go-to-market strategy, she connects complex technology with the right audiences and partners.

 AI adoption has a fragmentation problem.
 Organizations routinely stitch together separate tools for development, training, and serving, each with its own infrastructure, access controls, and operational overhead.
 The result is a patchwork t